valeadami/ClaudeCapabilities/Html_Widgets/color-picker/color-picker-readme_en.md

-# Color Harmony Picker
+# Color Harmony Explorer

 ## Overview
-Color Harmony Picker is an interactive React component built using Claude Sonnet 3.5 that allows users to explore color harmonies.
+Color Harmony Explorer is an interactive React component built using Claude Sonnet 3.5 that allows users to explore color harmonies.
 It's a powerful tool for designers, artists, and anyone interested in color theory.

 ## Features
 - **Interactive Color Picker**: Choose your base color with an easy-to-use, large color input.